- Some Victorians are eligible for public dental care services, and some people receive priority access to those

 - refugees and asylum seekers

-- People registered with mental health and disability services, who have a letter of recommendation from their case manager or a special developmental school.
+- people registered with mental health or disability services, who have a letter of recommendation from their case manager or a special developmental school.

 All other people seeking routine dental or denture care need to place their name on a waiting list.

 Victoria's dental voucher schemes

 To deliver more public dental services, the department sometimes relies on the private sector to provide care.
 Private dental clinicians provide care through three schemes:

 - Victorian Emergency Dental Scheme (VEDS)